 Download Fur Elise sheet music

 Does the music look funny?
 Well, of course -- I changed the 3/8 timing to 3/4.
 6/4, really.
 I'm not going to apologize.
 It sounds exactly right, because mathematically it IS right, and guess what?
 My younger students can count it!
 No guesswork, and no having to rely on a recording.
-Later on, when they're ready for Part 2 and beyond, they'll read it the way Beethoven wrote it, with sixteenth notes.
+Later on, when they're ready for Part 2 and beyond, they'll read the Beethoven Fur Elise sheet music the way he wrote it, with sixteenth notes.

 If your students aren't ready for the big-hand stuff yet, they might be interested in the version below, which features the melody, shared between both hands.
 No chords.
 (This could be turned into a duet, with them on melody, and you playing the missing chords.)